CryShana/CryBarEditor/Documentation/Modding.md

 ### Working with sounds
 AOM Retold switched recently to using FMOD Bank files.
 These are compiled files that contain sound events that are played by the game, and can be controlled by various parameters.

-Sounds are defined in `soundmanifest.xml` file (inside `Sound.bar` BAR archive)
+Sounds are defined in `soundmanifest.xml` file (inside `Sound.bar` BAR archive) and also `.soundset` files within same archive.

-If you want to replace existing sound:
+If you want to replace existing sound, just find it's path like so:
 ```xml
 <soundfile>
 		<filename>campaign\tgg\cinematics\tgg02\campfire.mp3</filename>